-The adrenal glands are two triangle-shaped glands, one gland is located on top of each kidney.
+The adrenal glands are two small triangle-shaped glands.
+One gland is located on top of each kidney.

-Stewart PM, Krone NP.
+Stewart PM, Newell-Price JDC.
 The adrenal cortex.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
-12th ed.
-Philadelphia, Pa: Elsevier Saunders; 2011:chap 15.
+13th ed.
+Philadelphia, PA: Elsevier; 2016:chap 15.

-Review Date: 11/7/2013
+Review Date: 5/17/2018

-Reviewed By: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Reviewed By: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.